Showing posts with label Tally ho and have a wild dog if you will. Show all posts

 RULE 9 - Last rule and probably the most important: Have a good insurance policy because you could suffer catastrophic injury or worse (we don't have to name worse, you know what that is), to cover not only your neck, but damage to fence, property, horse (if it isn't yours), and delivery of your sorry self to casualty by ambulance or worse hearse to funeral home.

-Good luck cowboy!
+Good luck, cowboy!

-"I wonder what kind of dog that is," quips his daughter controlling her horse who was trotting and then walking as the dog came near and then backed off.
+"I wonder what kind of dog that is," quips his daughter, controlling her horse, who was trotting and then walking as the dog came near and then backed off.

-"That dog is the African dog," Wolfie instructed having lived in South Africa he knew what they looked like.
+"That dog is the African dog," Wolfie instructed, having lived in South Africa, he knew what they looked like.

 "Yes, I see it now," says the daughter, "it looks like a hyena."

 "Should we turn round and hope it follows us back to its owner?"
-The daughter says rather worried the carnivorous thing doesn't turn suddenly hungry.
+The daughter says rather worried that the carnivorous thing doesn't turn suddenly hungry.

-"I should think not," Wolfie says focusing on the dog's mouth and sharp teeth.
+"I should think not," Wolfie says, focusing on the dog's mouth and sharp teeth.

-Not missing a beat and flashing a spotless white grin, Wolfie replied, "Why that's a dingo that took first place in new breed at Westminster three years ago."
+Not missing a beat and flashing a spotless white grin, Wolfie replied, "Why, that's a dingo that took first place in new breed at Westminster three years ago."

-"He's quite something," responds the motorist. "you looking to sell him?"
+"He's quite something," responds the motorist.
+"You looking to sell him?"

 "Sure!"
 Wolfie says much to her chagrin.
 "I'll give him to you cheap as he's worth quite a bit, and seeing I have six more at home, how does 2000£ go by you?
 Do it on the cheap since I have no papers with me and will not sell him with them."